What is a Hosted VOIP PBX Phone System?

-What is a Hosted Business Phone System?
+What is a Hosted PBX Phone System?

 What’s the Difference Between Hosting On-Site and Hosting Off-Site?

-Sometimes, you might see “Hosted PBX System” referring to to both “hosting on-site and “off-site.”
+Sometimes, you might see “hosted PBX system” referring to to both “hosting on-site and “off-site.”
 But they’re actually slightly different, and it’s important to know the difference!

-- Call forwarding and “Find Me, Follow Me”: Many hosted VoIP systems include an option to forward calls to connected devices of your choice.
-All you have to do is connect your VoIP number to the devices you would like to access your work calls, and the calls are forwarded depending on the settings you select.
+- Call forwarding and “Find Me, Follow Me“.
+Many hosted PBX systems include an option to forward calls to connected devices of your choice.
+Connect your phone number to a separate device, and the calls are forwarded depending on the settings you select.

 Which Types of Business Would Benefit the Most from a Hosted System?